Depression Treatment in Midland, TX

 - Related medical problems or serious illness

-With telepsychiatry, Dr. Gardner is able to provide professional evaluations and recommendations to patients virtually who may not be able to travel to the office for a face-to-face visit, or prefer the convenience of video-visits.
+With telemedicine, Pathway Psychiatry is able to provide professional evaluations and recommendations to patients virtually who may not be able to travel to the office for a face-to-face visit, or prefer the convenience of video-visits.

 If you are experiencing depression and are in the Odessa and Midland Texas area, do not wait to find treatment.
 Depression can be managed with professional help and guidance.
-Contact Dr. Gardner today and get started on the path to your new, refreshed life.
-To schedule an appointment, call our office today at (214) 997-4459.
+Contact our office today and get started on the path to your new, refreshed life.
+To schedule an appointment, click below.